 That’s where we’re focusing our attention today.
-We’ve picked out 10 potential competitors for the best budget gaming chair models of 2020, and we’ve made sure to provide you with a thorough list the specs.
-We’ll also help you understand what makes up the best budget gaming chair and what to avoid when shopping.
+We’ve picked out 9 potential competitors for the best budget gaming chair models of 2022, and we’ve made sure to provide you with a thorough list of their specs.
+We’ll also help you understand what goes into making the best budget gaming chair and what to avoid when shopping.

 - 1. Homall High Back Ergonomic Gaming Chair

 - 2. DXRacer Racing Series OH/RW106/NE Gaming Chair

 - 3. Furmax Office Chair Desk Leather Gaming Chair

 - 4. RESPAWN-900 Racing Style Reclining Gaming Chair